 In 2016 I was married, living in a loft in Downtown Los Angeles-enjoying what I thought was a fun and picture-perfect life.
 We went out to dinner frequently, traveled, and we had lots of friends.
 It was exactly what I wanted my life to be.
 I had a small woodworking business, and sold my handmade goods online and to cool, design-y stores.
 I did the occasional custom job.
 My business made money, but not a lot.
 But that was ok because my husband was the primary breadwinner and provided well for our life.

-In April of that year, my husband came home one day and told me that he had sex with someone else and was leaving me.
+In April of that year, my husband came home one day and announced that he was leaving me.
 Overnight, our 10-year relationship and my life as I knew it were done.

 2 weeks after my husband left, I came home to find blood smeared all over the kitchen and living room floor.
 My 17-year-old cat’s belly tumors had burst.
 I raced her to the vet wrapped in a towel, already knowing what the vet would say.
 I stood stroking MayDay’s head until the vet injected the medicine to stop her heart.
 The vet techs let me sob in the room for as long as I needed.
 I had never felt so alone.